PePoPiPu/Harvard-CS50/project/README.md

   centerColor: '#FFC864'
 };
 ```
 A nice GUI appeared on the top right corner of the screen!
-I created a div in my html in order to contain the file and I did the following to my CSS stylesheet in order for it to appear in top right corner of the window:
+I created a div in my html in order to contain the GUI and I did the following to my CSS stylesheet in order for it to appear in the top right corner of the window:
 ```
 <div id="gui-container"></div>
 ```